Ianssmith/data-structures/week10/README.md

 ###Creates simple api server.

- A user can input the api url append "/model/[model-name-they-want]" and get a json file of the data
+ A user can input the api url, append "/model/[model-name-they-want]" and get a json file of the data